 If you’re looking for professional bilingual assistance of legal nature in Atlanta an the Metro Atlanta Area, you can contact our team at the following offices.

-Bader Law Firm handles personal injury, auto accidents, and workers compensation cases, with in-depth knowledge and experience in matters of such nature.
+Bader Scott Injury Lawyers handles personal injury, auto accidents, and workers compensation cases, with in-depth knowledge and experience in matters of such nature.
 Offering assistance throughout the case, we know how accidents and injuries have an impact not only on the victim but those around them.